 A high MCHC is called hyperchromia, meaning that red blood cells have a greater amount of haemoglobin.
 This is not as common, but can be linked to:

-- Hereditary Spherocytosis: A genetic disorder that is associated with a spherical shape of red blood cells, that can raise MCHC.
+- Hereditary Spherocytosis: A genetic disorder that is associated with a spherical shape of red blood cells, which can raise MCHC.

-- AUTOIMMUNE HEMOLYTIC ANEMIA: In this disease, immune system attacks red blood cells which causes sometimes increase of MCHC value.
+- AUTOIMMUNE HEMOLYTIC ANEMIA: In this disease, the immune system attacks red blood cells, which sometimes causes an increase in MCHC value.

 - Burns or dehydration: Burns or dehydration lead to low blood volume, which is the liquid part of blood that is separated from cells in blood tests, and can cause MCHC values to be elevated.